 Located in the West-Cameroon region, Noun Department, the Foumbot municipality is located at 5.50803˚ latitude north and 10.6325˚ longitude west, with a population of 77,130 inhabitants and an area of 579 km².
 It is located in the so-called tropical Sudano-Guinean climate zone and has two seasons: a rainy season which ranges from mid-March to mid-November and a dry season which ranges from mid-November to mid-March.
 The average rainfall in this area varies between 2500 and 5000 mm of rain per year.
 The main boundary on the west side of this municipality is marked by the Noun River, the main hydrographic resource of Foumbot.
 The soils are mostly of volcanic origin; but mainly made up of tropical ferruginous soils that are not very leached and black with a high agronomic value.
 It is an essentially rural area because agriculture remains at more than 84% of the primary economic activity most practiced by the population.
 The municipality has mainly two markets namely; the central market and the B market or fresh food market which is the main supplier of Cameroonian markets and the sub-region in market garden products and others.

 Fig. 1.
-Location map of Foumbot municipality
+Location map of Foumbot municipality (put references)

 2.2 Sampling of vegetables